ibm-cloud-docs/SecureGateway/securegateway_troubleshooting.md

  1. In the {{site.data.keyword.Bluemix_notm}} UI, go to the Secure Gateway Dashboard.
  2. Select your destination and click the Edit icon.
- 3. Click Upload certificate.
+ 3. Disable `Reject unauthorized` or upload the correct certificate in `Resource Authentication`.
- 4. Upload the PEM certificate file that is to be used to connect to the on-premises system.
+ 4. If you choose to upload certificate, upload the PEM certificate file that is to be used to connect to the on-premises system.
+ - You can verify your certificate file using following command:
+    ```
+    openssl s_client -CAfile <CA> -connect <target_host>:<target_port>
+    ```
+    Where: CA is the certificate file you uploaded, target is the on-premise endpoint.

 ## IP is not in the cert's list
 {: #san}

 ### What is happening
 {: #san-what-is-happening}
-The CN in the certificate presented is the IP address of the gateway, but the certificate does not have a SAN matching the IP address and the client fails to connect.
+The [Reject unauthorized](/docs/services/SecureGateway?topic=securegateway-add-dest#dest-user-auth) of the destination is enabled and the CN in the certificate presented is the IP address of the gateway, but the certificate does not have a SAN matching the IP address and the client fails to connect.

 Due to hostname resolution issues we are using the IP address in our destination.
 The CN in the certificate presented is the IP address of the gateway, but the certificate does not have a SAN matching the IP address and the client fails to connect